subnetter/subnet-docs/docs/features/payments/design.md

 Providers run `CryptoCurrency Nodes` to maintain the blockchain.
 Cryptocurrency node are blockchain p2p full nodes.

 :::info 0.1.0 Release Note
-Subnet Blockchain's ledger supports only the core cryptocurrency ($SNP).
+Subnet Blockchain's ledger supports only the core cryptocurrency ($SUB).
 This release doesn't support a stable decentralized currency, custom tokens or an L2 payment network.
 These features will be added in future releases.
 Our long-term roadmap is for users to use stable coins and not a volatile cryptocurrency for payments to providers and to other users.
 :::

 :::tip